Missing persons cases along U.S. Route 29 in Virginia: Hannah Graham

+Bonnie Santiago

+Bonnie Santiago, a 56-year-old woman, was last seen by her boyfriend on July 12, 2014, at his residence in the Carter Mountain Orchards area in Albemarle County, Virginia.
+Her van was located a few days later in which there was evidence of a violent struggle as blood was found at the scene, and there were footprints on the inside of the windshield.
+Santiago’s belongings, including medication for her heart condition, were left inside.

+In 2016, a warrant filled in Augusta County revealed that a septic tank near Craigsville was futilely drained in search of her body.

 Potential links between cases

 Given the short time frame and similarities between the cases, specifically the small geographic region where they occurred and the age and gender of the victims, it is often wondered whether the cases are linked.

-The main suspect in Reynolds's disappearance is a man from Maryland named Darrel Rice who people believe is the "Route 29 Stalker".
-The stalker was reported to have flagged down women in an attempt to get them to pull over onto the side of the road by citing mechanical problems with their cars.

 Taylor, the man charged with the abduction of Murphy, was a friend of Clarke's and is known to have called her cell phone several times on the night of her disappearance, but he has never been charged with anything in relation to her case.
-Despite many people suggesting Taylor was the Route 29 Stalker, police have said there is nothing linking him to the case and, as well, Taylor was in prison when Reynolds was killed.
+Despite many people suggesting Taylor was the Route 29 Stalker, police have said there is nothing linking him to the case, and Taylor was in prison when Reynolds was killed.

-Jesse Matthew, the man arrested in the disappearance of Hannah Graham, has been linked forensically by DNA, suggesting he had some contact with Harrington on the night of her disappearance, police have said.
-At the request of Taylor's attorney, police tested Murphy's car and checked her social media history to see if she had had any contact with Matthew.